BritishCrystallographicAssociation/britishcrystallographicassociation.github.io/_posts/2019-04-18-bca-spring-meeting-2020.md

 ---
-title:  "BCA Spring Meeting 2019"
+title:  "BCA Spring Meeting 2020"
 date:   2019-04-18 09:00:00 +0100
 categories: meetings
 ---

-As another exciting BCA Spring Meeting draws to a close, we look ahead to next year's meeting.
-It's not too early to start thinking about sessions and workshops for 2020.
+As another exciting BCA Spring Meeting draws to a close, we're starting to plan sessions and workshops for 2020.

 The 2020 Programme Chair is Dr Thomas ("Ed") Edwards (School of Molecular and Cellular Biology, University of Leeds, t.a.edwards@leeds.ac.uk) and each of the BCA groups has